 (1) The policy must address the time frame for countersignature of physician verbal orders.

-(2) Signed physician orders may be submitted via facsimile machine.
+(2) Signed physician orders may be submitted via fax machine.
 The agency is not required to have the original signatures on file.
 However, the agency must be able to obtain original signatures if an issue surfaces that would require verification of an original signature.
-The policy must include protocols to follow when accepting physician orders via facsimile.
-If physician orders are accepted via facsimile, the policy must:
+The policy must include protocols to follow when accepting physician orders via fax.
+If physician orders are accepted via fax, the policy must:

 (A) outline safeguards to assure that transmitted information is sent to the appropriate individual; and